 Why it’s Important to Track your Baby’s Weight

 Tracking your baby’s weight is important to determine the rate at which they are growing.
-This will allow you to understand if your baby (particularly at a newborn stage) is developing and growing at a steady and normal pace or if there are any underlying health issues or problems with your milk supply (if you are breastfeeding).
+This will allow you to understand if your child (particularly at a newborn stage) is developing and growing at a steady and normal pace or if there are any underlying health issues or problems with your milk supply (if you are breastfeeding).

 A sudden or steady drop in weight, for example, could alert you that something is not quite right and will prompt you to talk to a medical professional, so they can check if there are any health issues that need to be investigated.
 Or it could indicate that you are experiencing a drop in milk supply and you can start taking actions to fix that.